 Place the container somewhere your pet likes to relax in the house.
 Make it as inviting as possible by putting in your pet’s favourite comfortable bedding, toys and treats.
 You can feed your pet treats and their meals inside the container also and give them looks of praise and cuddles when they go inside it.
 Keep doing this every day for at least a few weeks and until the time of travel arrives.

 Your pet will be confined in their container from the time of lodgement until you collect them at the destination.

 Before you place your pet in the container and lodge them, make sure they have had plenty of opportunities to go to the toilet and stretch and exercise.

 You may offer your pet a light meal a few hours before travel.

 Containers should comply with the current IATA Live Animal Regulations.

 The animal in the container must have enough space to turn about normally while standing, to stand and sit erect, and to lie in a natural position.

 Choose a container that has a water container present within it, with outside access for filling.
 Food is usually not needed for domestic flights, for international flights check the IATA recommendations for food/food containers.

-Containers must provide adequate ventilation (which is a causative factor in heat stress in addition to temperature) and adequate shelter/shade to provide protection from the weather and to allow the animal to feel protected and not exposed.
+Containers must provide adequate ventilation (which is a causative factor in heat stress, as well as temperature) and adequate shelter and shade to provide protection from the weather and to allow the animal to feel protected and not exposed.